Medical Management

 TREATING THE TMJs - is appropriate when a TMJ is inflamed, but not once it has already healed and is no longer causing or contributing to the production of symptoms.
 The inflammation can be visualized on MRI, but not on X-ray.
 Therefore a decision that a TMJ needs surgery should not be based on X-ray.

 JOINT INJECTIONS in the TMJs work like they do in other joints.
 Anesthetic injections are useful diagnostically.
 Steroid injections can provide quick temporary relief of inflammation.
 Sodium hyaluronate (Hyalouronic acid) has been injected into joints for decades and probably works by stimulating fibrosis.
 Prolotherapy injects a chemical irritant into ligament attachments to try and stimulate localized fibrosis.
-Recently injections of platelet rich plasma or platelet rich fibrin have been shown to institute healing responses in TMJs, sometimes combined with arthrocentesis.
+Recently injections of platelet rich plasma (PRP) or platelet rich fibrin (PRF) have been shown to institute healing responses in TMJs, sometimes combined with arthrocentesis.

 SURGERY